-In this below picture I have first-run “p” command and getting nothing, which means I have currently no partition and then I have run the “n” command to begin with a new partition.
+In the below picture, I have first-run “p” command and got nothing, which means I have currently no partition and then I have run the “n” command to begin with a new partition.
 (If you are using a fresh disk you will see the same)

 Step 9: After that, it will ask you to choose partition type so we will choose primary by typing “p” again

 - Now it will ask for a partition number so we will go with default by entering “1”